Microscopic optical potentials from a Greens function approach: Theoretical method

-where $V_{C}$ is the Coulomb potential of a uniformly charged sphere (throughout this work, the Coulomb radius is the same as $U_{00}$ radius), and $\mathcal V_{l}$ are the terms of the multipolar expansion of the optical potential.
-For positive energies, the two linearly independent solutions verify the usual Coulomb asymptotic conditions in terms of the nuclear ($\delta_{l}$) and Coulomb ($\sigma_{l}$) phase shifts,
+where $c_l\equiv f_l$ for regular and $c_l\equiv g_l$ for irregular solutions, $V_{C}$ is the Coulomb potential of a uniformly charged sphere (throughout this work, the Coulomb radius is the same as $U_{00}$ radius), and $\mathcal V_{l}$ are the terms of the multipolar expansion of the optical potential.
+For positive energies, the two linearly independent solutions satisfy the usual Coulomb asymptotic conditions in terms of the nuclear ($\delta_{l}$) and Coulomb ($\sigma_{l}$) phase shifts,

 For negative energies, the asymptotic behavior correspond to Whittaker functions,

 with $\kappa=\sqrt{2\mu|E|}/\hbar$ and Sommerfeld parameter now defined as $\eta=\mu Z_t Z_p/\hbar^2\kappa$.